r-neal-kelly/thy_kingdom_come/README.md

     ```
         Mary.layout()
     ```
     - The library module requires that you download all of the images in the release section of the GitHub page.
-You will find an interactive image viewer that was used to transcribe scriptural material into a digital medium.
-It contains the ability to read many different books through use of the catalog and the ability to bookmark pages:
+You will find an interactive image viewer that was used to transcribe scriptural material into a digital format.
+It contains the ability to read many different books through use of the catalog.
+There is also the ability to bookmark pages:
     ```
         Mary.library()
     ```
-    - The text input and error checker was used to transcribe material as found in the library module into the application for use with the scriptural modules accessible in the layout module.
-It takes advantage of various different dictionaries that were built from scratch for the various languages in use with this application, including English, Hebrew, Greek, and Latin:
+    - The text input and error checker was used to transcribe material as found in the library module for use with the scriptural modules, accessible in the layout.
+It takes advantage of various different dictionaries that were built from scratch for the various languages in use with this application, including English, Hebrew, Greek, and Latin.
+(Having any other module but the library open is incompatible with this module.):
     ```
         Mary.errorCheck()
     ```